strath-sdr/rfsoc_studio/README.md

   <img src="../master/open_terminal_window.jpg" width="50%" height="50%" />
 <p/>

-Now follow lets ensure all packages are uninstalled.
+* Firstly, ensure all packages are uninstalled.

 ```sh
 pip3 uninstall -y rfsoc-sam rfsoc-freqplan rfsoc-ofdm rfsoc-qpsk rfsoc-radio pynq-agc pystrath-dsp pystrath-rfsoc
 ```

-We can now install the RFSoC Studio.
+* We can now install the RFSoC Studio.
 This will install all of the above projects and notebooks, and will also add a few additional notebooks.

 ```sh
 pip3 install git+https://github.com/strath-sdr/rfsoc_studio